 Mexico is open to travelers.
 There is no need to provide a negative PCR test or quarantine on arrival, though most resorts ask guests to fill out health questionnaires.

-The land border between Mexico and the United States is set to reopen to nonessential travel on November 8.
-You must arrive by air travel until then.
+The land border between Mexico and the United States has been reopened to nonessential travel since November 8, 2021

-American travelers should remember they will need a negative Covid-19 test taken 72 hours or less before travel to return to the US.
 The US Embassy says results for PCR and antigen tests are reliably available within 72 hours in Mexico.
-As of October 22, the US Centers for Disease Control and Prevention listed Mexico's travel advisory rating at level 3 -- "high" risk.
+As of November 27, the US Centers for Disease Control and Prevention maintained Mexico's travel advisory rating at level 3 -- "high" risk.
 Level 4 is "very high" risk.
 The CDC advises travelers to be fully vaccinated before traveling to Mexico.

 What's on offer